 For the maintenance of the buildings, for some additional teaching materials, for the bringing of some joy into de lives of the children with otherwise little hope for a good future, the school has to turn to… Yes, to whom?
 The Kiwanuka Foundation wants to contribute to a better future for them.
 Although Villa Maria is a village, it has a regional function due to the presence of some schools and a small hospital.
 Some of the children have to walk for hours to come to school.

-Sister Gertrude is the head of the school.
+Sister Agnes is the head of the school.
 She belongs to the order of Banabikira, also called the order of the daughters of the Virgin Mary.
 Their blue clothing is striking.
 This Ugandan order is active in Uganda, Kenya and Tanzania, and mainly operates schools and hospitals.
 The mother house is situated at 5 kilometres distance from the Saint Cecilia School.
-In the mother house the novices receive their religious training and the elderly nuns are taken care of.
-There are schools and there is a centre for hearing impaired and seeing impaired children.
+In the mother house the novices receive their religious training and retired nuns are taken care of.
+There are two schools in Villa Maria and there is a centre for hearing impaired and seeing impaired children.

 Today the school has nine teachers.
 Most of the teachers live in poor houses near the school.
 These young people work with lots of energy and creativity in order to provide a better future for the girls of the school.

 Therefore these teachers deserve the support of the Kiwanuka Foundation.
 One of the teachers thanked the Foundation with the beautiful words: ‘thanks to you we are proud of our school and we love working here’.